Sunday, August 16, 2009

 Seafair Parade strides into Seattle!

-The annual Seafair Torchlight Parade was held last night, much to the delight of residents and visitors alike.
-Onlookers began reserving their seats along the parade's 4th Avenue route early on Saturday morning, as much as twelve hours before the parade's start!
+The annual Seafair Torchlight Parade is held annually in July, much to the delight of Seattlelites and visitors alike.
+The traditional start time of the parade is around 7:00pm, but onlookers typically begin reserving their seats along the event's 4th Avenue route as early as twelve hours prior to the start of the festivities!

 West Seattle's Treasure...
 Alki Beach